JustNOTRO/ApartiumChat/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – feel free to use, modify, and enhance it! 🚀
+This project is licensed under the **MIT License** – feel free to use, modify, and enhance it.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have improvements, submit a PR or open an issue.
-Let’s build a **rock-solid** chat system together! 🚀💬